scottish-pl-institute/splv/2025-edinburgh/index.md

 Croatia, Cyprus, Czech Republic, Estonia, Georgia, Greece, Hungary, Latvia, Lithuania, Malta, Moldova, Montenegro, North Macedonia, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Turkey, Ukraine.

+## Accommodation

+Accommodation is not included in the registration fee.

+We can offer a limited amount of subsidised accommodation to those who fill in the application form by 30th April 2025:

+- Single room with shared kitchen and bathroom in a flat of 5 (all participants of SPLV) in student accommodation.

+  Cost: £210 for 7 nights (Saturday 19th July--Saturday 26th July).

+- Ensuite room with breakfast in a nearby hotel (owned by the University).

+  Cost: £750 for 5 nights (Sunday 20th July--Friday 25th July) or
+        £900 for 6 nights (Sunday 20th July--Saturday 26th July).

+We cannot offer additional (or fewer) nights of accommodation.
+Confirmations may include the offer of a room in subsidised accommodation.

 ## Sponsors